Melbourne tram route 109: Route

 Route 109 runs from Box Hill, travelling west on Whitehorse Road through the suburbs of Mont Albert, Surrey Hills, Balwyn and Deepdene.
 Entering Kew at Burke Road, Whitehorse Road becomes Cotham Road.
 It continues west, through Kew Junction and then south west along High Street, High Street South and turns west into Barkers Road.

-It crosses the Yarra River into Victoria Street, Richmond and continues west, at Hoddle Street Victoria Street becomes Victoria Parade, it passes through St Vincent's Plaza, passing St Vincent's Hospital, the Royal Victorian Eye and Ear Hospital and turns south onto Gisborne Street, continues south west along MacArthur Street and turns west into Collins Street, entering the CBD, passing Melbourne Town Hall and City Square.
+It crosses the Yarra River into Victoria Street, Richmond and continues west.
+At Hoddle Street Victoria Street becomes Victoria Parade, and it passes through St Vincent's Plaza, passing St Vincent's Hospital, the Royal Victorian Eye and Ear Hospital and then turns south onto Gisborne Street.
+It then continues southwest along MacArthur Street and turns west into Collins Street, entering the CBD, passing Melbourne Town Hall and City Square.

 It turns south into Spencer Street, passing Southern Cross station, then crosses the Yarra River and enters Southbank on Clarendon Street before traversing the suburbs of South Melbourne and Port Melbourne on a right-of-way using the former Port Melbourne railway line and terminates at Port Melbourne railway station near Station Pier.

 Operation

-Route 109 is operated out of Kew depot with C class trams.
+Route 109 is operated out of Kew depot with C class trams and A class trams.
 For a period from 2002, some services were also operated out of Southbank depot.

-The A class tram sometimes runs on the route 109.